ShadowsLure/Cellculator/ToS & Privacy Policy.md

 ## Contact
 People may get in contact through e-mail at sh4dowslure@gmail.com, or through the official Support Discord of the Bot.
 The official Support Discord of the bot is in itself a community which is based around the bot.
 The server will not only post updates about the bot but also updates based on it's community.
 Other ways of support may be provided but aren't guaranteed.
+We will do our best to address your concerns in a timely and satisfactory manner.

 # Privacy Policy